• Skip to primary navigation

 Restart Network List Service in Windows

-After resuming Network List Service, the Wireless Icon should appear on the taskbar of your computer.
+After resuming Network List Service, the Wireless Icon should appear on the Taskbar of your computer.

 6. Restart Windows Explorer